a-postx/Delobytes.AspNetCore.Idempotency/README.en.md

 # Delobytes.AspNetCore.Idempotency
-Idempotency control resource filter for web-API apps on .Net 5.
+Idempotency control resource filter for web-API apps.
 Filter will allow to keep data consistency for clients working with your API by returning a cached response for any request duplicate.
 You can choose any cache provider by registering IDistributedCache implementation (mamory cahce, Redis etc.).

 [RU](README.md), [EN](README.en.md)